tmobile/casquatch/README.md

 * Generate a package for all tables in a keyspace providing additional information: ```java -jar CassandraGenerator.jar --output=tmp --contactPoints=localhost --port=9042 --keyspace=myKeyspace --datacenter=dkr --user=cassandra --password=cassandra --package --packageName=com.test.myapp --overwrite```
 * Optionally install locally via maven (if --package was used): ```mvn install```

+### DAO generator
+This is an experimental feature and subject to change.
+The goal of the DAO Generator is to expose Casquatch APIs through a generated Spring Application.
+All APIs are wrapped in Request/Response Objects.
+Generate with in the same way as [Code Generator](#code-generator) with the addition of --dao

 ### Builder Configuration
 While Spring is the simplest method of configuration, the driver also supports the builder pattern for configuration.
 (See Javadoc CassandraDriver.Builder for specifics).
 This allows a driver to be built explicitly similar to the following.
 All settings will be defaulted as defined above with options to configure as necessary.